A brief listing of the hardware and software I use in my various Lets Play series.

 GPU: Geforce GTX 980ti

 Video Editing: Adobe Premiere Pro via Adobe’s Creative Cloud.
 Excellent software.
 I can’t put into words how much better my videos have gotten since I started using this.
-Worth every penny of the monthly fee!
+It’s the only piece of software in my arsenal that I’ve not found single-payment alternative for.

 Handbrake is an awesome program if you’re worried about filesizes.
 Re-encoding a video through Handbrake after rendering will, generally, reduce its filesize immensely (a ~4 gigabyte video was reduced to 750 megabytes after being run through Handbrake) and result in minimal visual difference.